jtwool/superdead-rules/src/4_combat.md

 | 3 | Lost Ear |7 | Mangled Jaw
 | 4 | Limp Leg | 8| Annihilated Arm

 ## Using Powers in Combat

 You will often want to use super powers in combat.
-When you do so, your single die pool roll will serve as both attack and damage.
+When you do so, make a power roll to determine the strength of the expression of your powers.

-So long as you achieve at least one success with your die pool, you can deal damage to one or more targets.
-Damage must be distributed based on whole dice rolled.
+As long as you achieve at least one success, in your power dice pool, you will deal damage.
+If you do, make a damage roll based on the corresponding intensity.

+If all your dice are below the target number you deal no damage.

+If you are **cracked**, subtract any dice below your stress level from the number of successes before counting your successes.

 > _**Example**: Fionna Firefist is engaged in hand-to-hand combat with two bad guys.
 She rolls her Bravo 2 power "fire control" and gets a 3 and an 6.
 The 6 is above her target number (4), so she succeeds in her attack and can deal damage.
 She can either choose to deal 9 damage to one opponent, or 3 damage to one and 6 to the other._